Wickenheiser named as Canadian flag-bearer for Sochi

 Long-track speedskater Clara Hughes carried the flag in the 2010 opening ceremony while figure skater Joannie Rochette, who took a bronze just days after the death of her mother, handled flag-bearer duties at the closing ceremony.

-Wickenheiser is considered one of her sport's trail blazers, having played with and against men in professional leagues in Finland and Sweden.
+Wickenheiser is considered one of her sport's pioneers, having played with and against men in professional leagues in Finland and Sweden.

 The 35-year-old forward became the first female hockey player to score a point in a men's professional game while representing Kirkkonummen Salamat in the Finnish second division and has played division one men's hockey in Sweden.